Scalable Image Tokenization with Index Backpropagation Quantization: Related Work

 \subsection{Vector Quantization}

 At the core of visual tokenizers is vector quantization, which maps the visual signals into discrete tokens.
-VQ-VAE~\cite{vqvae} proposes an encoder-quantizer-decoder structure and uses a learnable codebook as the discrete representation space.
+VQ-VAE~\cite{vqvae} proposes an encoder-quantizer-decoder structure with a learnable codebook as the discrete representation space.
 VQ-VAE2~\cite{vqvae2} introduces multi-scale hierarchical VQ-VAE to enhance local features.
 VQGAN~\cite{vqgan} further uses adversarial loss and perceptual loss for good perceptual quality.
-RQ-VAE~\cite{rqvae} and DQ-VAE~\cite{dqvae} improve VQGAN by residual quantization and dynamic quantization respectively.
+RQ-VAE~\cite{rqvae} and DQ-VAE~\cite{dqvae} improve VQGAN by residual quantization and dynamic quantization, respectively.
 To improve codebook utilization for large-size codebooks, some works try to decrease code dimension~\cite{vit-vqgan, llamagen}.
-Following this observation, MAGVIT-v2~\cite{magvit2} reduces the code dimension to zero, and significantly enlarges the codebook size to $2^{18}$ with Lookup-Free Quantization.
-Instead of joint optimization of the model and codebook, VQGAN-LC~\cite{vqganlc} extends the codebook size to 100,000 by utilizing a frozen codebook with a trainable projector.
+Following this observation, MAGVIT-v2~\cite{magvit2} reduces the code dimension to zero, and expands the codebook size to $2^{18}$ with Lookup-Free Quantization.
+Instead of joint optimization of the model and codebook, VQGAN-LC~\cite{vqganlc} extends the codebook size to 100,000 using a frozen codebook with a trainable projector.
+However, it introduces a bottleneck that constrains the tokenizer capacity.

-Existing VQ methods suffer from codebook collapse when scaling up tokenzier, and usually use a small codebook size or low code dimension, which limits the representational capacity of the codebook.
-In contrast, our proposed IBQ shows consistent improvements when scaling up code dimension, codebook size and model size.
+Existing VQ methods suffer from codebook collapse when scaling up tokenizers and typically use small-size codebooks or low-dimensional code embeddings, limiting the representational capacity.
+In contrast, our proposed IBQ shows consistent improvements when scaling up codebook size, code dimension and model size.